DataDog/hiring-engineers/answers.md

 1. alerts team member @smjacob4@asu.edu
 2. if the max value of test.support.random exceeds 0.9
-3 on any host in the infrastructure
+3. on any host in the infrastructure
-4. per 5minute window.
+4. per 5minute window
+5. between 9am and 7pm EST

 ## Bonus: Multi-alerts!